timothee-chauvin/eyeballvul_experiments/README.md

 # eyeballvul experiments

-Code and data accompanying the paper [eyeballvul: a future-proof benchmark for vulnerability detection in the wild](https://arxiv.org/abs/2407.08708).
+Code and data accompanying the preprint "eyeballvul: a future-proof benchmark for vulnerability detection in the wild".

 See also the main repository for building and using the benchmark: [eyeballvul](https://github.com/timothee-chauvin/eyeballvul).